XS-CBT-backup/xs-cbt-backup/README.md

 All backup data is stored inside the `~/.cbt_backups` directory.
 Inside this, each backed up VM has its own directory, which contains one subdirectory for each backup of that VM.
 A specific backup of a VM, all backups of a VM, or all backups created by the program can be removed by deleting the corresponding folder.

+The backup program tries to use the `--reflink` option of `cp` whenever possible, therefore the speed of incremental backups can be improved by placing the main backup directory on a copy-on-write filesystem that supports reflinks.

 ## Possible Improvements:

 * Download the initial disk as VHD and create a sparse file using `truncate`